peterstamps/TAPO-camera-ONVIF-RTSP-and-AI-Object-Recognition-C-/Readme.txt

 TAPO-camera-ONVIF-RTSP-and-AI-Object-Recognition in C++

 You can run the compiled program on raspberry Pi 64 bit (e.g. bookworm).
+The compile Ubuntu version has been added as well and is called mycMotDetRecUbuntu (it was compiled on 64 bit Ubuntu 23.10)
 1. Download mycMotDetRec and mycMotDetRec_config.ini and test_mask.png
    mycMotDetRec means: myc = my camera, Mot = Motion, Det = Detection, Rec = Recording.
 2. Open a terminal in the directory where you saved these files.
 3. DO NOT FORGET THIS: Edit / Adapt first the settings in mycMotDetRec_config.ini to your needs!
 4. Run ./mycMotDetRec
 5. You may see a few times this repeated message.
-Just ignore it: libpng warning: iCCP: known incorrect sRGB profile
+Just ignore it: libpng warning: iCCP: known incorrect sRGB profile.
+   On Ubuntu you might see this message which can also be ignored: QSocketNotifier: Can only be used with threads started with QThread
 6. Use key q to close the program or CTRL-C in the console/terminal

 You get the best results on a Tapo camera using stream2 (1280 x 720 pixels) on a Raspberry pi 4 (4GB ram) 64 bit Bookworm.